Barbecue lit.... now what?

 But what if I have two barbecues?

-You lucky devil! (or angel if you're cooking my food) hehe.
+You lucky devil! (or angel if you're cooking food for me) hehe.

 Now this will vary a bit.
 However, the general gist is set one barbecue for the hot-fast searing/small goods, and the other for low-slow cooking for larger, tender cookstuffs.